Sewing collars & leashes with an LK-1900BN bartacking machine

 "cloth feed presser plate" screws (6)

-You'll have less reason to remove the presser plate.
-But, like the needle-plate screws: if you round one off a head, there's no access to drill it out.
-(They need to be tight or they'll vibrate loose.
-But, they may come from the factory excessively tight.)
+You'll have much less reason to remove the presser plate.
+But, like the needle-plate screws: if you round a head off, I don't know how it could be fixed.

 Note: the "feed plate" (29) screw was also stubborn like the face & lever-plate screws (it snaps free.
 The anodized finish between the screw head and washer binds like those screws.).
 Grease between the screw's head & washer helps.
-Eventually the anodized finish wears off enough that it stops doing it.
-(FYI: That screw has a 4mm allen-head which reduces the risk of rounding off.
+Eventually the anodized finish wears off.
+(FYI: That screw has a 4mm allen-head.
 However, I felt like I got a slightly better fit using a 5/32" allen wrench.).
 You can buy allen wrenches with a ball-shape on the long end.
 Those are handy to quickly snug the plate (and the 5mm arch screw).
-Then use the short end (which shouldn't be ball-shaped) to fully tighten it.
+Then use the short end to tighten.

 Materials